paolofullone/Kafka/README.md

 ## Worker

 The worker is a background service that consumes messages from the kafka topic and processes them.
 It is configured to have multiple consumers per instance, which allows it to scale horizontally and process messages in parallel.
-In this example we defined 10 consumers and we can inspect them here:
+In this example I defined 10 consumers and we can inspect them here:

 <img src="./images/worker_consumers.png" alt="Worker"/>

-And once we publish some messages via Web API the worker will consume them, in this case we just created a Console.WriteLine:
+And once we publish some messages via Web API the worker will consume them, in this case I logged messages to demonstrate parallel processing:

 <img src="./images/worker-consuming.png" alt="Worker Messages"/>